s3645072/Angela.io/README.md

 # **Machine Learning** (R software)

-## Potencial Customer Segments on Baby Category
+## Potential Customer Segments on Baby Category
    Click [here](https://github.com/s3645072/Coles-Project-Intern) to see the final report and PPT

    Data source: this data extracted by Coles dataset using SQL